 Approximate ingestion rate of typical data at 400 records per second, 100 million would load in under a week.

 Multi-node deployments easily support billions of input records.
 Please contact us for further information and sizing information to meet your requirements.

-You will also need to account for additional system software, logs, source record files, etc. This can be placed on general purpose storage.
+You will also need to account for additional system software, logs, source record files, etc. This can be placed on general-purpose storage.

 A deployment of Senzing includes both a database server(s) and Senzing, the single node deployments above are indicative of having both the database and Senzing installed on a single machine.

-In addition to hardware configurations that can achieve significantly faster performance and handle even larger data sets - in to the billions - Senzing can scale both the database and Senzing horizontally.
+In addition to hardware configurations that can achieve significantly faster performance and handle even larger data sets - into the billions - Senzing can scale both the database and Senzing horizontally.

 Latency, latency, and less latency!

-Cloud environments are great at providing elasticity, ease of resource allocation and in decreasing the time to provision new environments.
+Cloud environments are great at providing elasticity, ease of resource allocation, and decreasing the time to provision new environments.
 Senzing is a perfect fit for this with horizontally scalable and sharing only the database engines enabling the increase and decrease of Senzing nodes to meet current or expected demands.
 At the same time, this ease means certain details are harder to control.
 Senzing performance is sensitive to latency and IOPS, there are a few things to watch out for.

 Co-located: If your systems are sitting far away from each other in the data center, or in different data centers, the network latencies are going to be much higher than if they are co-located in the same switch.